Why are fluids important for older adults?

 What are signs of the need for more fluids?

-Some of the signs that show a need for more fluids are:
+Some of the signs that you may need more fluids are:

 Thirst is not always a very good indicator of the body's need for more fluids, especially as you get older.
 A quick way to check that you are getting enough fluids is to look at the color of your urine.
 The urine should be pale yellow.
 If your urine is dark yellow and has a strong odor or if you go to the bathroom less often than 4 times a day, you probably need to drink more fluids.